facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 It appears that the super class (in which the method *useTheForce()* belongs) is able to keep unchanged its constant even when the derived class uses it.
 But what happens if you make a small change to the previous example?
-Try to change the access to the constant by replacing `self` with `static` this way
+Try to change the access to the constant by replacing `self` with `static` this way:

 ```php
 <?php